vfarcic/devops26/manuscript/17-progressive-delivery.md

 Please stop the loop by pressing *ctrl+c* and go back to the **first terminal**.

-Istio can do sooooooo much more than what you just saw.
+Istio can do so much more than what you just saw.
 Canary deployments alone can be tweaked to infinity to provide just the process you need.
-For example, we can send requests only to users in certain region.
+For example, we can send requests only to users in a particular region.
 Or we can use many other options to specify who will see our new release before the others.
-Similarly, we could use many other metrics and the only "real" limitation is that, at least in our setup, they must exist in Prometheus.
+Similarly, we could use many other metrics, and the only "real" limitation is that, at least in our setup, they must exist in Prometheus.
 We could just as well tell Flagger that we want it to use the blue-green strategy instead and let Istio do the routing.

 The real question is whether you should use Istio service mesh or one of the alternatives like Gloo or Linkerd or something completely different.
-You're the only one who can answer that question and, for that, you'll need to explore those tools in more depth using some other material since none of those tools is the focus of this book.
+You're the only one who can answer that question.
+But, before you do, you'll need to explore those tools in more depth using some other material since none of those tools is the focus of this book.
 All I can do is provide a few quick notes.

 Istio is a monster, and that can be both a good and a bad thing.
 It provides a vast amount of features, but it is also heavy, relatively slow, and it can be complicated to use.
-On the other hand, today (August 2019) it is the most widely adopted solution and that's a big bonus given that means that it is preinstalled on many Kubernetes distributions and that it has a huge number of contributors and quite a few companies backing it.
+On the other hand, today (August 2019), it is the most widely adopted solution.
+That's a big bonus given that means that it is preinstalled on many Kubernetes distributions and that it has a massive number of contributors and quite a few companies backing it.
 What you should do is evaluate at least the three solutions I already mentioned (Istio, Gloo, and Linkerd) and familiarize with service meshes in general.
 Remember, what you just saw is only a fraction of what Istio or other service mesh technologies provide.

 Before we move on, there are a few more things worth mentioning.

-When Flagger rolls back a deployment, `jx get applications` will still show the latest release, not the one the system rolled back to.
-That might be fixed in the future if canary deployments become integral part of Jenkins X.
+When Flagger rolls back a deployment, `jx get applications` will still show the latest release, not the one the system rolled back.
+That might be fixed in the future if canary deployments become an integral part of Jenkins X.

-Finally, I will not show you how to implement canary deployments in production given that all you have to do is follow the same logic as the one we used with *go-demo-6* in the staging environment.
-All you'd really need to do is set the `go-demo-6.canary.enable` variable to `true` inside the `values.yaml` file in the production environment repository.
+Finally, I will not show you how to implement canary deployments in production.
+All you have to do is follow the same logic as the one we used with *go-demo-6* in the staging environment.
+All you'd need to do is set the `go-demo-6.canary.enable` variable to `true` inside the `values.yaml` file in the production environment repository.
 The production host is already set in the chart itself.

 ## To Canary Or Not To Canary?

 We saw one possible implementation of canary deployments with Flagger, Istio, and Prometheus.
-As we discussed, we could have used other tools and we could have just as well created more complex formulas that would be used to decide whether to proceed or roll back a release.
+As we discussed, we could have used other tools.
+We could have just as well created more complex formulas that would be used to decide whether to proceed or roll back a release.
 Now the time has come to evaluate canary deployments and see how they fit the requirements we defined initially.

 Canary deployments are, in a way, an extension of rolling updates.
-As such, all of the requirements fullfilled by one are fullfilled by the other.
+As such, all of the requirements fulfilled by one are fulfilled by the other.

-The deployments we did using canary strategy were highly available.
+The deployments we did using the canary strategy were highly available.
 The process itself could be qualified as rolling updates on steroids.
 New releases are initially being rolled out to a fraction of users and, over time, we were increasing the reach of the new release until all requests were going there.
 From that perspective, there was no substantial difference between rolling updates and canary releases.
 However, the process behind the scenes was different.

 While rolling updates are increasing the number of Pods of the new release and decreasing those from the old, canaries are leaving the old release untouched.
-Instead, a new Pod (or a set of Pods) is spin up and service mesh (e.g., Istio) is making sure to redirect some requests to the new and others to the old release.
+Instead, a new Pod (or a set of Pods) is spin up, and service mesh (e.g., Istio) is making sure to redirect some requests to the new and others to the old release.
 While rolling updates are becoming available to users by changing how many Pods of the new release are available, canaries are accomplishing the same result through networking.
 As such, canaries allow us to have much greater control over the process.

-Given that with canary deployments we are in control over who sees what, we can fine-tune it to better meet our needs.
+Given that with canary deployments we are in control over who sees what, we can fine-tune it to meet our needs better.
 We are less relying on chance and more on instructions we're giving to Flagger.
-That allows us to create more complicated calculations like, for example, allow only people from one country to see the new release, check their reactions, and decide whether to proceed with the rollout to everyone else.
+That allows us to create more complicated calculations.
+For example, we could let only people from one country see the new release, check their reactions, and decide whether to proceed with the rollout to everyone else.

 All in all, with canary deployments, we have as much high-availability as with rolling updates.
 Given that our applications are running in multiple replicas and that we can just as easily use HorizontalPodAutoscaler or any other Kubernetes resource type, canary deployments also make our applications as responsive as rolling updates.

-Where canary deployments truly shine and make a huge difference is in progressive rollout.
+Where canary deployments genuinely shine and make a huge difference is in the progressive rollout.
 While, as we already mentioned, rolling updates give us that feature as well, the additional control of the process makes canary deployments true progressive rollout.

 On top of all that, canary deployments were the only ones that had a built-in mechanism to roll back.
-While we could extend our pipelines to run tests during and after the deployment and roll back if they fail, the synergy provided by canary deployments is truly stunning.
+While we could extend our pipelines to run tests during and after the deployment and roll back if they fail, the synergy provided by canary deployments is genuinely stunning.
 The process itself decides whether to roll forward, to temporarily halt the process, or to roll back.
 Such tight integration provides benefits which would require considerable effort to implement with the other deployment strategies.
-I cannot say that only canary deployments allow us to roll back automatically, but that it is the only deployment strategy that we explored that has rollbacks integrated into the process.
+I cannot say that only canary deployments allow us to roll back automatically.
+But, it is the only deployment strategy that we explored that has rollbacks integrated into the process.
 And that should come as no surprise given that canary deployments rely on using a defined set of rules to decide when to progress with rollouts.
 It would be strange if the opposite is true.
-If a machnine can decide when to move forward, it can just as well decide when to move back.
+If a machine can decide when to move forward, it can just as well decide when to move back.

-Judging by our requirements, the only area where the `Canary` deployment strategy is not as good or better than any other is cost efectiveness.
+Judging by our requirements, the only area where the `Canary` deployment strategy is not as good or better than any other is cost-effectiveness.
 If we want to save on resources, serverless deployments are in most cases the best option.
-Actually, even rolling updates are cheaper than canaries.
+Even rolling updates are cheaper than canaries.
 With rolling updates, we replace one Pod at the time (unless we specify differently).
-However, with `Canary` deployments we keep running the full old release throughout the whole process, and add the new one in parallel.
+However, with `Canary` deployments, we keep running the full old release throughout the whole process, and add the new one in parallel.
 In that aspect, canaries are similar to blue-green deployments, except that we do not need to duplicate everything.
 Running a fraction (e.g., one) of the Pods with the new release should be enough.

 All in all, canaries are expensive or, at least, more expensive than other strategies, excluding blue-green that we already discarded.

 All in all, canary deployments, at least the version we used, provide **high-availability**.
-They are **responsive** and they give us **progressive rollout** and **automatic rollbacks**.
-The major downside is that they are **not** as **cost effective** as some other deployment strategies.
+They are **responsive**, and they give us **progressive rollout** and **automatic rollbacks**.
+The major downside is that they are **not** as **cost-effective** as some other deployment strategies.

-The summary of the fullfillement of our requirements for the `Recreate` deployment strategy is as follows.
+The summary of the fulfillment of our requirements for the `Recreate` deployment strategy is as follows.

 |Requirement        |Fullfilled|
 |-------------------|----------|